mavryk-network/mavryk-k8s/charts/pyrometer/README.md

 ## Pyrometer chart

-A chart to deploy the [pyrometer](https://gitlab.com/tezos-kiln/pyrometer) Tezos monitoring tool.
+A chart to deploy the [pyrometer](https://gitlab.com/tezos-kiln/pyrometer) Mavryk monitoring tool.

 Pass a complete pyrometer configuration with the `config` key in values, yaml, it will be transparently applied to pyrometer.